zoncoen/Amon2-Plugin-Web-Maintenance/README.md

 If 'enable' is 1, your application response maintenance announcement page always.

-You can except some request by using 'expect' value. 'addr' and 'path' express exceptional conditions like [Plack::Builder::Conditionals](https://metacpan.org/pod/Plack::Builder::Conditionals).
+You can except some request by using 'except' value. 'addr' and 'path' express exceptional conditions like [Plack::Builder::Conditionals](https://metacpan.org/pod/Plack::Builder::Conditionals).

 # CUSTOM MAINTENANCE PAGE